paulscherrerinstitute/pcaspy/docs/source/tutorial.rst

 Example 5: Access Security Control
 ----------------------------------
 We already could refuse user written values in ``write`` method as done in Example 3.
-In addition it is possible to use access security rules as in EPICS database.
+In addition it is possible to use access security rules as in the EPICS database.

 Define the access security rule
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^